Netflix/x-element/README.md

 ## Installation:

 ```
+# save a local copy
 curl https://raw.githubusercontent.com/Netflix/x-element/main/x-element.js > x-element.js
 ```

 or
 ```
+# load it from the web
 import XElement from 'https://deno.land/x/element/x-element.js';
 ```

 ...or if you're fancy:
 ```
+# use a package manager
 npm install @netflix/x-element
 ```